Israeli police evict Palestinians, tear down East Jerusalem home

 Mohammed Salhiyeh, a relative, said he had been unable to contact Mahmoud or anyone else who lived in the house.

-It said the authorities were enforcing a court-approved eviction order of "illegal buildings built on grounds designated for a school for children with special needs".
+It said authorities were enforcing a court-approved eviction order of "illegal buildings built on grounds designated for a school".

-A tree-lined area of sandstone homes, foreign consulates and luxury hotels, Sheikh Jarrah lies 1 kilometre (half a mile) north of Jerusalem's Old City walls.
+Palestinian President Mahmoud Abbas called Wednesday's demolition a "war crime" and urged Washington the United States to "compel the government of the Israeli occupation to stop the policy of ethnic cleansing against the Palestinian people, according to a statement published by the official WAFA news agency.

 One international activist who watched the early morning demolition said: "I am devastated.
-You see livelihoods being destroyed in front of your eyes, and now the house is gone."
+You see livelihoods being destroyed in front of your eyes."

 The site is across from the British Consulate in East Jerusalem, which said on Monday that evictions in occupied territory, in all but the most exceptional circumstances, were against international humanitarian law.